What is Restless Leg Syndrome and How is it Treated?

 What causes restless leg syndrome?

 With restless leg syndrome, you may have difficulties sitting still for long periods of time.
 It can make activities, like sleeping or airplane travel, challenging.
 This is especially true because people with RLS often experience a strong urge to move their legs.
 So, what causes restless leg syndrome?
 While researchers are unclear about the source of this condition, it can become more severe with age.
-You may even have vascular issues, like varicose veins that require medical attention as well.
+You may even have vascular issues that require medical attention as well.

 Restless leg syndrome pain and other symptoms